reedsy/challenges/node-fullstack.md

 ## Question 4 - Document Conversion Queuing Service

-Implement a small text conversion queueing service (server and a simple single page web interface) using Node.js and AngularJS 1.x.
+Implement a small text conversion queueing service (server and a simple single page web interface) using Node.js (latest LTS) and AngularJS 1.x.

-### Web Interface
+### Front-end / Web Interface

 The interface is very simple and comprises only of the following screen.
+You don't need to implement actual file upload and conversion, we just need list of tasks to visualise real-time processing:

 ![](https://gist.githubusercontent.com/pedrosanta/ae0c133195fdcdb9663a41bb0cfb253a/raw/d91f7e00776fa576ba3b7ce6d094936dd158cb8f/1-conversions-screen.png)

-**What we'll be looking at:** compliance with the requirements below; a solid implementation using AngularJS; adherence to Angular 1.x best practices and code style guides; functionality; code clarity and organisation.
+#### What we'll be looking at

+* solid implementation using AngularJS 1.x
+* adherence to Angular 1.x best practices and code style guides
+* functionality (UI shouldn't break and clearly visualise functional limits)
+* code clarity, modularisation and organisation

-**What we'll value as a plus:** clean and pleasant interpretation of the mockups/UI while keeping functionality; good CSS/style organisation and conventions observance.
+#### What we'll value as a plus

+* clean and pleasant interpretation of the mockups/UI while keeping functionality
+* good CSS / style organisation and conventions observance

-### Server/Queuing Service
+### Back-end / Queuing Service

 The server should implement a queuing system for the conversion requests: receive the request from the client/web interface, puts that request on a queue and replies back to the client with information about the queued request.
 After the request is processed **(optionally, check 4.1)** it can inform the client/web interface of it in some way.